rbhatia17/Redesign-Project/README.md

 The first step i followed was to have a Claim that i wanted for my visualization.
 # Claim: Whats the best job for women in United States

+The best job for a women according to my analysis would be where they get equal pay or close to the men's pay.
+That could also be seen in the visualization above that i am redesigning but it was very unclear which occupation gets an equal pay.

+So to start with the first thing after Data Wrangling was to upload the data in tableau, and then i created a visualization that had the salary for men and women for each occupation under each category.